 My fertility doctor then recommended I go to one of the most advanced GYN surgical specialists in the country, The Center for Innovative GYN Care or CIGC for short.
-I had my first visit with Dr. Paul MacKoul and his team in the summer of 2012 so he could explain my options.
-Dr. MacKoul was very kind, calm and reassuring.
+I had my first visit with Dr. Paul MacKoul and his team in the summer of 2012 to explain my options.
+Dr. MacKoul was very kind, calm, and reassuring.
 However, he didn’t sugarcoat anything either, which I liked.
-He was upfront and honest with me about what needed to be done to ensure I could get pregnant and help get my cycles back to normal.
+He was upfront and honest with me about what needed to be done to ensure I could get pregnant and get my cycles back to normal.
 Based on all the options available and the cyst that no doubt needed to be removed, Dr. MacKoul recommended surgery.
 Specifically, a minimally invasive procedure called laparoscopy.

 The mere thought of going under “the knife” was scary at first, but if this was the first step in conceiving my baby, I was all in.
 When explaining the details of what surgery would entail and how it would impact me, Dr. MacKoul was honest about the possibility that it may not be possible to keep my left ovary; however, he assured me that he was going to do his best to keep everything intact.
 It was decided I would have my surgery in September of 2012.

-As I arrived at the hospital that morning my nerves were through the roof.
-Fortunately, I had the love and support of my family along with a team of incredible doctors by my side every step of the way.
-The surgery was minimally invasive, the recovery time took only days and I was back on my yoga mat within two weeks.
+As I arrived at the hospital that morning, my nerves were through the roof.
+Fortunately, I had the love and support of my family, along with a team of incredible doctors by my side every step of the way.
+The surgery was minimally invasive, the recovery time took only days, and I was back on my yoga mat within two weeks.
 Coming out of surgery, I remember the first question I asked, “Did they save my ovary?”
 Yes, they did.
-Dr. MacKoul was able to remove the cysts, and kept my ovary intact.
+Dr. MacKoul was able to remove the cysts and kept my ovary intact.

 One month after my surgery and being cleared by Dr. MacKoul, I went back into my fertility doctor’s office.
 The doctor handed me a packet of fertility treatment information and pricing.
 Something inside of me, I believe my intuition or – “my higher self” said to wait.
 I told my doctor that I was going to hold off and give my body time to heal.
-Sure enough, 6 weeks later when I took my first pregnancy test, low and behold I couldn’t believe my eyes, but the test was positive.
+Sure enough, 6 weeks later, when I took my first pregnancy test, low and behold, I couldn’t believe my eyes, but the test was positive.
 I was in shock!
 So much so, I took one more test… positive.
-I thought something must have been wrong with that box, so I went to the grocery store, got the foolproof $25 EPT tests, went home and took two more….
-PREGNANT, PREGNANT.
-The words I had been yearning to see for 4 years, were right there in front of me… I still have all four tests in a zip lock bag in my closet.
+I thought something must have been wrong with that box, so I went to the grocery store, got the foolproof $25 EPT tests, went home, and took two more… PREGNANT, PREGNANT.
+The words I had been yearning to see for 4 years were right there in front of me… I still have all four tests in a zip lock bag in my closet.
 The tests are my reminder of the feelings I felt that day and the 10 months of my pregnancy.
 The tests are my reminder that anything and everything is possible.
-I felt pure undeniable joy and that day changed the course of my life forever.
+I felt pure undeniable joy, and that day changed the course of my life forever.

-The next time I would walk into the fertility office was, December 13th, 2012.
+The next time I would walk into the fertility office was December 13th, 2012.
 That was the day I saw Olivia’s heartbeat on the monitor for the first time.
 I was 6 weeks and 5 days pregnant.
-You do the math… I had surgery in September and I found out I was 6 weeks pregnant by December 13th.
+You do the math… I had surgery in September, and I found out I was 6 weeks pregnant by December 13th.
 Following my surgery, I had one cycle and conceived Olivia that following month.
 I had tried to conceive for 4 years, and it only took one month after my surgery to conceive.
-The days between the positive at home tests and seeing Olivia on the sonogram felt like decades.
-I’ll never forget seeing her on the screen with my own eyes – the feeling of love is indescribable and the word “love” frankly isn’t strong enough.
-I had so much love for this little baby growing inside of me that I had never met, but who I also had waited so incredibly long for.
+The days between the positive at-home tests and seeing Olivia on the sonogram felt like decades.
+I’ll never forget seeing her on the screen with my own eyes – the feeling of love is indescribable, and the word “love” frankly isn’t strong enough.
+I had so much love for this baby growing inside of me that I had never met, but who I also had waited so incredibly long for.
 Olivia was born on July 31st, 2013… Healthy and strong.